Romanian Food: Take A Hearty Bite Out Of Romanian Cuisine With These 39 Dishes & Drinks

 You will particularly find this very popular Romanian food in fish restaurants in cities or in their more authentic counterparts situated by the sea or in the Delta, cherhana (a place where you eat directly what has been caught by the fishermen).
 This salad is prepared with the freshest roe, oil and a pinch of salt.

 This is a sour soup, and you will find it EVERYWHERE.
-Totally typical Romanian cuisine.
+Totally typical Romanian food.

-You will find variations of this dish.
+You will find variations of this traditional Romanian food.
 It is basically soft and hot polenta, poured over salty cheese, with pork meat and a fried egg on top.
 Bulz is the shepherd’s version of it, and it is made with polenta and cheese alone.
 Best check the explanations on the menu.

 12. Fasole Cu Ciolan

 This is bean stew with pork and ham.
-Some versions of it may be served with sausages.
+Some versions of it may come with sausages.
 It pairs excellently with pickles and polenta.

 13. Mamaliga Cu Branza Si Smantana